 Preparing for Court

 If you don’t reach an agreement with your landlord before your court date, you will need to go to court.
-See the eviction toolkits to make sure you have all the forms that you need.
+Use the Guide to Legal Help to find information about your specific type of eviction case.
 Make sure you have all of your evidence and witnesses with you when you go to court.

-To learn more about what to expect in court, read Going to Court in an Eviction Case and watch the Going to Court video.
+To learn more about what to expect in court, read Going to Court in an Eviction Case and What to Expect When You Go to Court.
 After you’ve gone to court, and you need to know what to expect next, read Eviction After Court is Over.